GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

  uc="ct_unimplemented@13.4.2.1307"
 %}

-### setShowTitle
+### setShowTitle()

 Sets whether the title should be shown in the custom tab.

-{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/zrnugxD43mR9UH5kqWkv.png", alt="phone showing an app that used setShowTitle the left, and a separate phone without using that api on the right", width="800", height="407" %}
+{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/zrnugxD43mR9UH5kqWkv.png", alt="On the left, a phone showing an app using setShowTitle(), and on the right a separate phone without the API", width="800", height="407" %}

 {% AndroidBrowserSupportTable
  _method="setShowTitle",